 IRAN Tour Packages | Abyaneh is one of Iran tourism attractions and the oldest village in Iran.
 Existence of the village returns 2,500 years ago.
-The word “Abyaneh”, has been derived from the word “viona” meaning a willow grove.
+The word “Abyaneh”, comes from the word “viona” meaning a willow grove.
 It’s been known as an entrance to Iranian history as the locals are deeply committed to honoring their traditions.

 It is a village in Barzrud Rural District, in the Central District of Natanz County, Isfahan Province.
 Abyaneh is a town 80 kilometers out of Kashan, at the base of the spectacular Karkas mountains.
-From the main road of Natanz – Kashan, there is a winding road that goes 22 km deep into the mountains, passes several villages, and reaches to a valley with a historic village sitting in it.
+From the main road of Natanz – Kashan, there is a winding road that goes 22 km deep into the mountains.
+The road passes several villages, and reaches to a valley with a historic village sitting in it.

-This ancient village is a live museum of Iran, preserved for its cultural heritage, traditions, and unique beauty, despite centuries of changing rules, dynasties, and kingdoms in Persia.
+This ancient village is a live museum of Iran, preserved for it’s cultural heritage, traditions, and unique beauty, despite centuries of changing rules, dynasties, and kingdoms in Persia.

 The Village is compact, with narrow and sloped lanes, and houses located on the slope as if placed on a stairway.
-The houses sit on the mountain slope facing east to receive the maximum sunlight and they are from Sassanid, Seljuks, Safavid, and Qajar eras.
+The houses sit on the mountain slope facing east to receive the maximum sunlight; and they are from Sassanid, Seljuks, Safavid, and Qajar eras.
 The houses bear an ancient architectural style, featured by the use of clay as the construction material and latticed windows and wooden doors.
 Similar to Masouleh.